Women, Gender & Sexuality Studies

 What is a woman?
 Who decides who or what a woman is?
 What does it mean to be a woman today?
 What is feminism?
 How does gender structure our social, political, and economic world?
-How do women’s experiences, and people’s experiences of gender, vary across time, space, and culture?
+How have people’s experiences of gender varied across time, space, and culture?

 These are just some of the questions we ask in Women, Gender, and Sexuality Studies, a highly interdisciplinary field of study that impacts everything we do at Cottey College.
 Because Women, Gender, and Sexuality Studies’ reach is so broad, it provides a strong complement to any major you choose.

 One of the most unique features of Cottey’s Women, Gender, and Sexuality Studies program is that it resides in a women’s college.
 From Virginia Alice Cottey’s desire to educate women to be “knowledgeable, thinking, mature adults” to the College’s current mission to “educate…women to be contributing members of a global society through a challenging curriculum and a dynamic campus experience,” Cottey’s primary concern is women.
 This commitment to women’s education is at the heart of Women, Gender, and Sexuality Studies.

 While the Women, Gender, and Sexuality Studies program offers a wide range of courses, students learn about women in courses outside the Women, Gender, and Sexuality Studies program, in co-curricular activities ranging from student organizations to suite life, and in interactions with the many feminist mentors they encounter on campus.
 Women, Gender, and Sexuality Studies, therefore, is at the heart of the college.